WHAT IS IN THIS LEAFLET

 When to take Risedronate Sandoz

-Take Risedronate Sandoz once a week, in the morning, at least 30 minutes before your first meal, drink or medication of the day.
+Take Risedronate Sandoz in the morning, 30 minutes to 1 hour before your first meal, drink or medication of the day.

 How long to take Risedronate Sandoz

 Continue taking your medicine for as long as your doctor recommends it.

 Do not stop taking Risedronate Sandoz without checking with your doctor or pharmacist.